SEAlab-unige/Sensors-2021-Emotion/README.md

 ### Description
 The purpose of this Android application is to show the feasibility of the inference phase in the case of the feature extractor described in the **paper**.

-The user can select one out of three quantization formats of Tiny-Bert: INT8, FLOAT16, FLOAT32.
+The user can select one out of three quantization formats of Tiny-Bert: *INT8*, *FLOAT16*, *FLOAT32*.
+Each model was converted leveraging post-training quantization process, through *TFLite* framework.

 The app performs Tiny-Bert inference phase over 100 samples of the test set and it outputs the time expressed in average and standard deviation.